Blandaxt/Code_Wars/README.md

 5. Then i use template literal to add the number of the input and the string sheep with the periods.

 6. Then lastly, i would join them together in the array and return it at the end of the function.

+## 8 kyu Beginner - Reduce but Grow:

+Given a non-empty array of integers, return the result of multiplying the values together in order.
+Example:

+[1, 2, 3, 4] => 1 * 2 * 3 * 4 = 24

+## Process/Learned:

+1. This problem was a bit easy.
+I knew the reduce function, so i knew hot to use operators to reduce an array.

+2. So then i use the reduce method on a function i made that uses the multiply operator.
+And directed that method towards the array and return that value.